CommonAccord/Site-Org/Doc/01/Agt/Type/Web/Privacy/Twitter/Library.md

 1.4.Ti=Location Information

 1.4.sec=You may choose to publish your location in your Tweets and in your Twitter profile.
 You may also tell us your location when you set your trend location on Twitter.com or your computer or mobile device sends us location information.
 We may also use other data from your device to determine location, for example, information about wireless networks or cell towers near your mobile device, or your IP address.
 We may use and store information about your location to provide features of our Services, such as Tweeting with your location, and to improve and customize the Services, for example, with more relevant content like local trends, stories, ads, and suggestions for people to follow.
-Learn more about Twitter’s use of location <a href="https://support.twitter.com/articles/78525">here</a>, and how to set your location preferences <a href="https://support.twitter.com/articles/118492">here</a>.
+Learn more about Twitterï¿½s use of location <a href="https://support.twitter.com/articles/78525">here</a>, and how to set your location preferences <a href="https://support.twitter.com/articles/118492">here</a>.

 1.5.Ti=Links